 Halloween can be a fun time for children and adults to dress up, stock up on candy and celebrate fall.
 Some families prefer to forgo trick-or-treating in favor of other activities.
-Some neighborhoods aren’t safe for trick or treating, and some families prefer to take the focus off the spooky and scary aspect of the holiday in favor of a fall-focused celebration.
+Some neighborhoods aren’t pedestrian-friendly, and some families prefer to take the focus off the spooky and scary aspect of the holiday in favor of a fall-focused celebration.
 Below are some ideas for alternative outings to celebrate the holiday.

-Harvest festivals.
 Churches often offer harvest festivals or celebrations to shift the focus from scary costumes to the joys of fall.
 These festivals offer carnival games and other activities.
 Check out the calendar at some of the larger churches in your area.
 Most of the time these events offer FREE admission, with a recommended donation of a bag of candy or canned food.
-Noah’s Ark parties are also popular alternatives to a Halloween celebration for religious families.

 Once pumpkins are complete, light them up and enjoy the atmosphere while socializing and snacking on fresh seeds.
 Don’t worry about putting together a playlist; most cable TV stations offer a seasonal music channel you can play while everyone is gathered.